My pageview counts keep going down!or

 - When reader activity is removed because it was bogus, the graphs / numbers (when refreshed, following a recalculation) will indicate a decrease.

 Like the inability to balance the various per post pageview counts, the task of balancing the various graphs and numbers may be beyond the ability of some blog owners.
-Each count or graph has to be considered on its own.
-Understanding any two displays, in context with each other, may not be possible.
+Each count or graph has to be considered in its own context.